akostrik/stage_telegram_python/README.md

-# Internship Master II, Sorbonne University
+# Internship Master II, Sorbonne University (Paris)
-An Internship of 5 months, from the 3 April 2023 to the 12 September 2023, in the association Ouverture du coeur
+An Internship of 5 months, from the 3 April 2023 to the 12 September 2023, in the association Ouverture du coeur (Paris)

 Real time verification of Telegram messages veracity by two methods: